 The Needle, Rarotonga

 Each time we circled the Island of Rarotonga, I peered up at the bare rock poking out of the mountain peaks.
-Known affectionately as The Needle.
+Known locally as The Needle.
 Te Rua Manga reaches 413m above sea level.
-It’s not the highest point on the Island but it’s definitely noticeable amongst the peaks in the centre of the Island.
+It’s not the highest point on the Island but it’s definitely noticeable among the peaks in the centre of the Island.
 The intrigue was too strong to not want to hike to the top.
-Deciding to climb that very mountain, we decided to head off early the next morning, before the heat of the day kicks in.
+Deciding to climb that very mountain, we wanted to head off early the next morning before the heat of the day kicked in.

 We woke at 6am to catch a beautiful sunrise before getting in the car to drive to our free early morning activity.
 It had been raining the previous day and we were hoping the climb was going to be ok, completely unaware of what to expect.
 All we wanted was to head inland to explore the lush interior.

-Finding the starting point was easy enough after finding directions on a forum online.
+Even though there are walking guides available we chose to save money and have a free hiking adventure of our own.
+Finding the starting point was easy enough after reading directions on a forum online.

-The Water/Elec board is where we parked our rental car to start our adventure on foot.
+We parked our rental car at the end of the road to start our adventure on foot.
 We headed off using mostly our instincts until we spotted our first triangle marker on a tree to confirm we were on the right track.

 Thankfully the ground wasn’t too wet for hiking although it was borderline for doing so.
 Any wetter underfoot and it would have made climbing dangerous.